Figures and images

-Any written or illustrative material that has been or will be published elsewhere must be duly acknowledged and accompanied by the written consent of the copyright holder (this may be the publisher rather than the author).
+If you wish to include figures, images or extracts from previously published articles it is your responsibility to acquire permission to do so.
+All material must be properly referenced and you must have the written consent of the copyright holder (this may be the publisher rather than the author).
 This includes your own previously published material, if you are not the copyright holder.

 Advice on acquiring permissions

 The quickest way to acquire permission from most STM publishers is to use their RightsLink service.
-Go to the webpage of the article you wish to reuse content from and locate the Permissions link.
+Go to the webpage of the article from which you wish to reuse content and locate the Permissions link.
 You can then fill in the online form for instant permission.

 Please note that BMJ, like many STM Publishers, is a signatory to the STM Permissions Guidelines.
-When seeking permission from another STM Signatory Publisher you can acquire free or discounted permissions by entering ‘STM Signatory’ and ‘BMJ’ as the publisher of the new work.
+When seeking permission from another STM Signatory Publisher you can acquire free or discounted permissions by entering ‘STM Signatory’ and ‘BMJ’ as the publisher of the new work in the Rightslink process.

 If you have any questions around acquiring valid permissions please email email@example.com